Back to Blog

 Async Processing for Scale

-When processing thousands of products, use the async client for better performance:
+When processing thousands of products, use aextract for better throughput:

 python